 - What are the questions I should ask hotels or stores about ALS-related handicap accomodations?

 When it comes to hotels, accessible is a word without real meaning.
 Some hotels consider a wide door and a grab bar to be handicapped accessible.

 Know what you need (a roll-in shower, x feet around the bed, raised commode, etc.) and contact the hotel directly to make sure they assign you to a room that accommodates your needs.
 Most hotels are great about being helpful.
 Need help knowing what to ask?
-Contact I AM ALS Navigation and we’ll get you the information you need.
+Contact our ALS Support Team and we’ll get you the information you need.